hotelcaliforniabm/duxel/README.md

 * Tools: a level, multiple (step)ladders, work gloves, rubber mallets, a crow bar and maybe an actual mallet (for when shit went wrong)
 * You will need a flat and stable ground, specially for larger/multi-level structures
 * Use Kiln dried lumber for the 4x4 to avoid warping and cracks (otherwise its going to be a one time only project)
-* Build the first duxel first and make sure its 100% level...otherwise you are going to multiply the mess
+* Build the first düxel first and make sure its 100% level... otherwise you are going to multiply the mess
-* Only have 3-4 people working on putting the structure together at a time...the other can deliver materials
+* Only have 3-4 people working on putting the structure together at a time... the other can deliver materials
 * Put the subfloors in before you tighten it
-* Deciding where and where not to put racthets is an art on itself...better find someone who knows what she is doing!
+* Deciding where and where not to put racthets is an art on itself... better find someone who knows what she is doing!
-* The structure will takes days to settle...so you need to keep tightening the ratchets every day
+* The structure will takes days to settle... so you need to keep tightening the ratchets every day
 * To build the hotel structure you see on the photo it took about 12 people 2 days to completly set it up (incl fabrics, lights, etc) and 20 people about 2h for teardown and packing (under playa conditions)
-* It's düxel not duxel...because umlauts :)
+* It's düxel not duxel... because umlauts :)

 Please feel free to reach out if you have questions...and send photos of your düxel projects!